Portugal's Diogo Freitas do Amaral dead at 78 | DW | 03.10.2019

 The coup leaders ousted a four-decade dictatorship and promised to introduce parliamentary democracy in the country, but their efforts were hindered by political turmoil.

-Freitas do Amaral's party helped to ease the far-left, led by the Portuguese Communist Party, which surged after the ouster of the dictatorship set up in the 1930s by Antonio Salazar.
+Freitas do Amaral's party helped to counter the far-left, led by the Portuguese Communist Party, which surged after the ouster of the dictatorship set up in the 1930s by Antonio Salazar.

 Read more: Lisbon choking on cruise tourist boom